Marucci is an increasingly popular company that makes high-quality equipment for Baseball and Fastpitch Softball players - including catchers.

 The company has also branched out and manufacturers more than just bats, such as catcher’s gear, gloves, apparel and more.

 In March of 2020, Marucci was bought by an investment firm named Compass Diversified Holdings for $200 million.
-This purchase will reportedly help Marucci move into international markets, and it is planned to lead to more products available for customers.
+That purchase was reported to help Marucci move into international markets, and one of its goals was to lead Marucci to develop more products for customers.

 Pros That Wear Marucci Catcher’s Gear

-As mentioned over 40% of MLB players swing a Marucci bat.
+As mentioned nearly 50% of MLB players swing a Marucci bat.
 That’s too many people to mention in this post!

 But what about catcher’s gear, you ask?

-The primary MLB catcher using Marucci catcher gear is Buster Posey.
+The primary MLB catcher that used Marucci catcher gear was Buster Posey.
 He switched from Under Armour to Marucci (for his chest protector) for the 2018 season.

-As of the end of the 2019 MLB season, Buster was using a Marucci chest protector and leg guards.
-He also uses Marucci batting gloves and of course, he swings a Marucci bat.
+Through the end of his MLB career in 2021, Buster was using a Marucci chest protector and leg guards.
+He also used Marucci batting gloves and of course, he swung a Marucci bat.